matthewmturner/Bradfield-Distributed-Systems/blue/README.md

 - Client / Server architecture
   - Client requires the provided Blue client to be run (i.e. you can't use `netcat` or something similar) so that Protocol Buffers messages can be sent.
   - Multiple servers can be run and act as a cluster
-  - Only the leader accepts writes _TODO_
+  - Only the leader accepts writes
 - Accepted commands
   - `set`: Set a single key value pair. e.g. `set name=matt`
   - `get`: Get the value for a single key e.g. `get matt`